You have the power to LOVE yourself fiercely and set yourself FREE!

 Is there something wrong with me?
 Why can't I just figure this out?

 Being stuck forever!
 Feeling disappointed, resentful, and never actually being happy again.

 Knowing who you are, what you want, and feeling good about it.

 What you say to yourself:

 I know it's not supposed to be this hard.
 I know I'm supposed to feel good!
 I'm sick of feeling stuck and unsure of myself and I'm tired of wasting valuable time.
 I'm ready to do the work.
 I'm ready to choose ME!

 What I say to you:

 I’ve got you!
 I've been there and I can help.
-Look, I won't lie, it's gonna hurt.
+Look, I won't lie, it may challenging and I'm gonna push you.
 But working with me will wake you up and free you up to live life on your own terms.
-You can thrive and your kids will thank you.
 You're not alone and I promise you...the best is yet to come.

 What you really want to know is….do I know what I’m talking about?

 Yes, I absolutely do!
 I have a ton of education and training, AND more importantly, I've gone through my own extremely toxic marriage and crazy high conflict divorce.